urbantechgirl/hashnode/cl3ei453j01rur1nv9z4jcfh1.md

 Therefore, we are providing _name and _symbol variables to our contract, which we immediately pass on to the ERC20 constructor, thereby initializing the ERC20 smart contract.

 **mint** is an internal function within the ERC20 standard contract, which means that it can only be called by the contract itself.
-Since you as the developer want to receive some tokens when you deploy this contract, we call the _mint function to mint some tokens to msg.sender.
+If you as the developer want to receive some tokens when you deploy this contract, we call the _mint function to mint some tokens to msg.sender.

 _mint takes two arguments - an address to mint to, and the amount of tokens to mint.
  10 * 10 ** 18 specifies that you want 10 full tokens to be minted to your address.

-*Note: You might be wondering why we did not just write '10' in the amount, instead of 10 ** 18 (which is actually 10 ^ 18).*
+*Note: 10 ** 18 (which is actually 10 ^ 18).*
 ERC20 tokens by default work with 18 decimal places.
-So 1 full LW3Token in this case, is actually represented as 10 ^ 18.
-Therefore, to get 10 full LW3Tokens, we use 10 * 10 ** 18.
+So 1 full ZQToken in this case, is actually represented as 10 ^ 18.
+Therefore, to get 10 full ZQTokens, we use 10 * 10 ** 18.

 ## Compiling